Just Move to Lisbon

 Company Setup & Legal

 Portuguese Lda. (sociedade por quotas) or Unipessoal Lda. for solo founders — register via Empresa na Hora for same-day incorporation.
 Minimum capital €1.
 SIFIDE II R&D tax credit available.
+EU Inc (proposal, not yet in force) will let you register a single EU-wide entity in 48 hours with no minimum capital.
 Ledgy for cap table.

 - Empresa na Hora – Same-day company registrationRegister an LDA or SA at a one-stop shop; typically under 1 hour